5G and IoT:

 Peer-to-peer cellular networking is going to become a significant feature of the 5G provision for IoT devices.
 Open-source, non-public 5G networking technology is already in existence with privately-owned cellular picocells, femtocells, microcells, and hotspots being used to implement private cellular network coverage for IoT.

-In particular, 2022 will bring the wider deployment of a new 5G version of the LoRa-based Helium network
+In particular, 2022 will bring the wider deployment of a new 5G version of the LoRa-based Nova (Helium) network

-Helium has already amassed significant coverage with its peer-to-peer LoRa-based network for IoT devices that rewards hotspot providers with cryptocurrency earnings.
-The new 5G Helium Network will operate on a similar basis with participants setting up nodes that can be used for IoT data transfer at key 5G frequencies.
+Nova Labs, formerly known as Helium, has already amassed significant coverage with its peer-to-peer LoRa-based network for IoT devices that rewards hotspot providers with cryptocurrency earnings.
+The new 5G Nova Network will operate on a similar basis with participants setting up nodes that can be used for IoT data transfer at key 5G frequencies.
 Nodes are 5GNR radio devices that have an antenna that provides coverage within a localized area.
 The area of 5G coverage that a privately owned node can cover is expected to be several times the coverage of an enterprise WiFi access point.

 FreedomFi is a company that specializes in 4g and 5G private networking